digitalronin/aws-ecs-terraform/README.md

 # AWS ECS Demo

-Demonstrate how to deploy a containerised application to Amazon ECS using terraform.
+Demonstrate how to deploy a containerised Ruby on Rails application to Amazon ECS using terraform.

 Initially based on [this blog
 post](https://www.architect.io/blog/2021-03-30/create-and-manage-an-aws-ecs-cluster-with-terraform/)